 Throughout the resolution process, each party has the right to choose and consult with an advisor.
 The parties may be accompanied by their respective advisors at any meeting or proceeding related to the investigation and resolution of a complaint under this Policy.
 Except for the limited circumstances set forth in the Title IX Grievance Procedure, advisors cannot actively participate or speak on behalf of the Complainant or Respondent.
 The choice of whether or not to invite an advisor is solely that of the Complainant and Respondent.
-At the Complainant's request or at the Respondent's request, the Title IX Grievance policy as explained in Part III.
+At the Complainant's request or at the Respondent's request, the Title IX Coordinator can appoint the requesting party a trained advisor for the purposes of cross examination at the hearing under the Title IX grievance policy as explained in Part III.
 The Title IX Coordinator must be advised in writing that an advisor will be present.
 This notification must include: (1) full name and title of the advisor of choice; and (2) contact information for the advisor of choice (phone, email, and address).
 The University reserves the right to have its own legal counsel present during the adjudication process.
 If any advisor's conduct is not consistent with these guidelines or is disruptive of the process, they may be excluded from the conduct process.